oracle/oci-python-sdk/docs/parallel-ops.rst

 Parallel Operations
 ~~~~~~~~~~~~~~~~~~~~~~
 The Python SDK supports parallel requests to Oracle Bare Metal Cloud Services.
-The `object storage upload example <https://github.com/oracle/bmcs-python-sdk/blob/master/examples/parallel_upload_to_object_storage.py>`_ shows how multiple processes are used for a multipart file upload to object storage.
+For example, the `object storage upload <https://github.com/oracle/bmcs-python-sdk/blob/master/examples/parallel_upload_to_object_storage.py>`_ example shows how multiple processes can be used to upload files to object storage.